-Proper fit is key, says Kendra McMillan, RN, MPH, senior policy advisor for nursing practice and work environment at the American Nurses Association in Silver Spring, Maryland.
-"It shouldn't be so tight that it's impeding your ability to breathe, but it also should have a fit along the face so that it can stay in place," McMillan says.
+Proper fit is key, McMillan says.
+"It shouldn't be so tight that it's impeding your ability to breathe, but it also should have a fit along the face so that it can stay in place," she tells LIVESTRONG.com.

-"You want to make sure your nose, your mouth and your chin are covered when wearing your mask," she tells LIVESTRONG.com.
+"You want to make sure your nose, your mouth and your chin are covered when wearing your mask," McMillan says.

 Mistake 3: Touching or Tugging at Your Mask